A guide to buying your first home

 A repayment mortgage is where you pay back both the capital (the amount you initially borrowed) and the interest.
 It means that by the time your mortgage ends, you should have paid off the total loan.
 An interest-only mortgage is where you only pay off the interest each month and the capital sum remains untouched.

 So, at the end of your mortgage term, you still owe the provider the original cost of the property and you’ll need to show how you intend to pay that back.
-Since the financial crash of 2008, interest-only mortgages are rarely offered.
+Since the financial crash of 2008, interest-only mortgages are rarely offered for first time buyers.

 What’s the difference between a fixed and variable rate mortgage?